Always wanted to have a container garden in your backyard? Don’t have any planter ideas to get you started?

 Ever thought of turning your garden tool storage into a raised garden bed?
 Hopefully, this ingenious idea inspires you to do so!

-This project is fairly simple to accomplish!
+This project is fairly simple to accomplish and it didn’t take my husband much time to finish it up!
 You only need to extend all four sides of your storage box to create a raised bed.
 If you have a bunch of odd planks and nails in your garage, you won’t have to spend a single dime on this makeover.

 I do, however, recommend you coat the wood with a thin layer of stain before you add perennials and potting soil inside.